 Throughout this session we will be working on a conference application.
 The goal is for you to work on the lab exercises with me so that at the end you have exactly the same project that I do there locally on your machine.

 It is very important for everyone to follow along with the steps, so if you have a problem, a question or just need a little more time then please interrupt me and we’ll make sure you are able to keep up.
 I’m going to turn on everyone’s microphone so we can all have a very interactive class, but if you have to slip off or have a side conversation then please make sure to mute your line so it doesn’t distract everyone else.
 Finally, you should have received an email with a link for the lab resources.
 Make sure you’ve downloaded those and placed them in an easily accessible location on your computer.
 If you are using a virtual machine, then go ahead and copy the resources onto the VM.

+Because the primary goal is for you to code along with me, I am going to assume that everyone’s system is setup properly and that you are either running on a Mac or Windows, or using the preconfigured VM from Xamarin.
+Please make sure you’ve run the TaskPro application sample and gotten it to execute properly in the Android Emulator – if you’ve not done that, we recommend you drop off the line and verify your environment and then reschedule this class for a later date.

 Are there any questions before we get started?

 Slide 02: Lecture 1